mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

 2. Go to the overflow and open the custom buckets modal
 3. Since looking for even buckets of “30 mins”, choose **Even Bucketing**
 4. Modify the min and max values of the desired range, and the bucket size, and click apply
-    - To note — both a lower end and upper end bucket will be auto-generated to ensure your breakdown always adds up to a 100%
+    - To note — both a lower end and upper end bucket will be auto-generated to ensure your breakdown always adds up to 100%
     - Here these buckets are <50 mins and ≥ 100 mins

         ![/14342575096724](/14342575096724.png)